lhellborg/restaurantReview/README.md

 # Restaurant review

-This is a restaurant review application with a focus on accessibility.
+This is a restaurant review application with a focus on **accessibility**.
 The restaurant information is saved in a JSON file and is partely made up.

-The review application include an application header, and a nav bar providing multiple ways to filter the restaurants (by name, by cuisine and by adress).
-When viewing a specific restaurant, the restaurant information (cuisine, opening hours, price class, address, phone nr and a link to reserve place) together with current reviews are displayed along with a form for the user to submit their own review.
+The review application is responsive on all devices and include a menu bar providing multiple ways to filter the restaurants (by name, by cuisine and by adress).
+The filterable table contains restaurant information and managing focus when one is selected to the specific restaurant view.
+The specific restaurant information view contains name of the restaurant, cuisine type, opening hours, price class, address, phone nr, image and a link to reserve place together with current reviews along with an option to fill in a form.
+The form includes name of the reviewer and a comment textarea field and a 5 star rating system.

 The accessibility is made from recommendations from WAI-ARIA.
 [WAI-ARIA](https://www.w3.org/WAI/intro/aria.php), the Accessible Rich Internet Applications Suite, defines a way to make Web content and Web applications more accessible to people with disabilities.